Approx 85% of stations that i hear are using some form of audio

 For those that don't know what a flat response rx is, in figure 1 you'll see how a flat rx looks

-compared to the average response found in most blackbox type radios.
+compared to the average response found in most rice-box radios.

 Anything other than a flat line is coloration from the receiver, and this of course can give

 a misleading reproduction when monitoring and setting up your tx audio, almost like different

 Working to a standard ensures the audio balance is correctly set to a neutral ground, meaning

 peoples preferences and different equipment in use doesn't create problems for us,

 however they wish to receive you is up to them!!!!!

 Using a flat rx monitoring station is the most important part to achieve this goal to the best

 of standards, along side a PC running Spectraplus audio analysis software this software is